-Meghan Markle’s White Coat & Green Dress: Engagement Outfit Is Already Sold Out
+Meghan Markle’s White Coat & Green Dress: Engagement Outfit Already Sold Out

-It’s the Kate Middleton-effect!
 Soon-to-be Royal Meghan Markle wore a gorgeous white coat and green dress on the day she was announced to the world as Harry’s fiancée, and people are already obsessed with her fashion.

 To round out her classic style, Meghan wore yellow gold and opal earrings by Les Plaisirs de Birks, which costs $995.
 Meghan is already known for her impeccable style.
-Lately, she’s been dressing casually, yet classic.
+Lately, she’s been dressing casually, yet classically.
 Sleek lines and neutral color-schemes have really showcased her style.
-You probably still remember the blue wrap dress by Issa that Kate Middleton wore at her engagement announcement — that sold out immediately as well.
+You probably still remember the blue wrap dress by Issa that Kate Middleton wore at her engagement announcement in 2010 — that sold out immediately as well.
+That feels like yesterday!
 Looks like we have another royal’s style to watch and copy!
 See more photos of Meghan’s gorgeous outfit in the gallery attached.

 HollywoodLifers, did you love Meghan Markle’s white coat and green dress?